corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 );
 ```

-Instead of optional arguments we deal with data.
+Instead of optional arguments, we deal with data.
 And that adds a nice property: there is no special distinction between "arguments supplied syntactically to this invocation" and "options I calculated elsewhere."

 ```rust